cocos2d/creator_to_cocos2dx/README.md

 ## Header search path

-Should add `reader` into header search path.
+For cpp projects, should just add `reader` into header search path.
+For lua projects, should add these header path:

+* reader
+* reader/collider
+* reader/animation
+* reader/dragonbones/cocos2dx
+* reader/dragonbones/armature
+* reader/dragonbones/animation
+* reader/dragonbones/events
+* reader/dragonbones/factories
+* reader/dragonbones/core
+* reader/dragonbones/geom

 If developing for Android, can just use existing `Android.mk`, for example, use the `Android.mk` into your game's `Android.mk` like this:

 ```
 LOCAL_PATH := $(call my-dir)